ARSENAL: Automatic Requirements Specification Extraction from Natural Language: Evaluation

-We also did detailed case studies of the FAA-Isolette and TTEthernet requirements.
+We also did detailed case studies of the FAA and TTE requirements\footnote{The requirements corpora for the FAA-Isolette and TTEthernet domains, and the corresponding SAL models generated by ARSENAL, are available at: \url{http://www.csl.sri.com/users/shalini/arsenal/}.} --- we start with a discussion of FAA requirements.
 Figure~\ref{fig:regulator-fsm} (a) shows one of the finite state machines corresponding to the regulator function of the isolette.
 An example requirements sentence is shown below.